igABHINAV/Ethers-Bucket/README.md

        - Displays a modal with transaction status and loading spinner.
      - Integration with ethers.js:
        - Imports necessary ethers components.
-       - Uses `ethers.Contract` to create an instance of the smart contract.
+       - Uses `ethers.Contract` to create an instance of the smart contract.=
-       - Connects to the Ethereum wallet using `Web3Provider` and `getSigner`.
        - Sends transactions to the smart contract using the created instance.

    - **TranslucentCard.js**
-     - Description: React component for displaying a translucent card with a copyable address.
+     - Description: React component for displaying a funds or translucent card with a copyable address.
      - Functionality:
        - Renders a card with the provided title, description, and copyable address.
        - Allows users to copy the address to the clipboard.

    - **ContryForm.js**
-     - Description: React component for submitting a form with address-related information.
+     - Description: React component for submitting a form with address-related information ( fund making form) .
      - Functionality:
        - Renders a form with fields for address, title, and description.
        - Submits the form data to a specified endpoint and displays a success message.

 2. **server**
-   - Description: The `server` directory houses the server-side implementation for managing interactions with the blockchain.
+   - Description: The `server` directory houses the server-side implementation for managing interactions with the frontend.

    - **index.js**
      - Description: Main server file handling API requests and serving the frontend.